 For extra fire-starting power, you can dip small kindling in soy or paraffin wax.
 Sassafras is something that we have a lot of around here, and its oiliness is great for firestarters!

 For those times when we want to get a fire going fast, we get these amazing little blocks of firestarter that are soaked in vegetable oil.
-They cost $6, and you get 72 of them.
+They cost a few bucks, and you get 72 of them.
 That is not much for the convenience of being able to start 70 fires without struggling.
 The carton says to use 2-3 of them, but you can get a good fire going with 1 and never need more than two even if you are not paying good attention to your fire.
 Our name for them is fire biscuits!

 Check your firewood supply and get any last minute wood that you need.

 Matt has been clearing near the property line last year.
 It provided some excellent firewood.
 The area was just a bunch of old pines and other stunted trees.
 I have put in some time stacking and helping burn as the conditions permit.
 We hope it will be pasture one day.
 The sheep do help but the fact that this was a pine thicket means it could use some help.
 We burned a lot of brushfires here so that will help with new growth.
 Clearing this also resulted in some extra firewood for the year since it was not entirely pine.

 If you have a woodlot or somewhere that you have permission to gather firewood then now is the time to supplement what you have already bought or gathered.
 Don’t underestimate how much you need.
 If the wood is sound and hardwood, then you can keep it covered and use it the following year if you don’t burn it all now.